-Nonetheless, despite the considerable geological promise which remains at Snoball, the Company has decided to down-grade the Snoball property and the Pyramid Peak target area because of the uniquely challenging work conditions and therefore high costs.
+Nonetheless, despite the considerable geological promise which remains at Snoball, the Company has decided to down-grade the property and the Pyramid Peak target area because of the uniquely challenging work conditions and therefore high costs.

-No exploration activities took place on or in relation to the Snoball property during the quarter, and no activity is foreseen for 2023.
+No exploration activities took place on or in relation to the Snoball property during the quarter nor year to date, and no activity is foreseen for 2023.